jgrodziski/sheetah/README.md

 ### Normalize the data found in the table

-The values found in table (vector of vector) may needs some process before being handled because the google sheet only returns String.
+The values found in table (vector of vector) may needs some processing before being handled because the google sheet only returns String.

 ```clojure